 Smart employers notice and make appropriate hiring decisions.

-Job Seekers That Fail to Practice Common Courtesy
+Failing to Practice Common Courtesy

 They arrive late, fail to follow instructions, bombard employers with emails and calls, and talk down to lower level employees.
 Employers should consider courtesies such as thank you letters when making a hiring decision.
 Candidate behaviors do reappear in the workplace.